40

 • 3

 When making multiple requests using a resumptionToken, you are required to wait a little while between requests; otherwise you get a 503 error with a Retry-After: header telling you how long to wait.
 In the tests I have made so far it has always been 20 seconds, so adding an unconditional 20 second delay between requests might do the trick.
-Feb 16, 2015 at 20:25
+Commented Feb 16, 2015 at 20:25

 • 3